Superstars (British TV programme): 1981

-The key to winning Superstars had become to gain maximum points in your best events and then to place as highly in the others – simple in theory, but appallingly hard in practice.
+The key to winning Superstars had become to gain maximum points in your best events and then to place as highly in the others – simple in theory, but hard in practice.
 Jacks usually dominated in the gym and weightlifting, and almost always also won the cycling and canoeing.
 That gave him a nominal 40 point head start on his rivals, but if this sequence could be disrupted, then Jacks was relying on picking up more points elsewhere.
 He never competed in the two running events and was a weaker shot than his rivals, so he was then faced with winning the basketball or swimming which were much more equal events.
 And in the Challenge of the Champions Keith Fielding was able to disrupt Jacks' strategy by enough to beat him.

 Early on Jacks was looking good, beating Fielding in a record time to win the canoeing, but once Fielding had won the cycling Jacks was beaten.
 Fielding had entered the event hoping to take the Superstars 100m record first and foremost, and then to put up a good showing against Jacks.
 Now he was the ultimate champion.

 The key had been his ability to score well throughout – he was second in the steeplechase for instance – and even losing his "banker" (the 100m to David Hemery) was not a problem.
 By winning the steeplechase in the final event, Lynn Davies was able to push Jacks down into third place, and with injuries forcing the judoka to miss the 1981 British final later that season, this would be an ignominious end to his Superstars story.
 For Fielding, the forgotten man of 1978, this was new dawn that he followed up by a second convincing win in the UK final.

 Here, in a new venue Bath, the Rugby League winger reached his Superstars highpoint, dominating Davies, pentathlete Jim Fox and new challenger Andy Ripley from Rugby Union with a strong all-round performance.
 He had his share of luck (water skier Mike Hazelwood was tied in first place in the shooting when he misfired the decisive shot, gifting 10 points to Fielding) but he was on top form this season.
 He had every reason to believe he had a strong chance in both International and World Superstars later that year, but, as so often in Superstars, he could not hold his form; the ever-increasing levels of competition saw him lose, first to a resurgent Ripley in the Second International, then to a motor-oil powered Jody Scheckter in the 1981 World Final.
 Again, Fielding would never win another Superstars event.
-The curse of the European champions seemed to be holding strong.